SumUp Solo vs Tap to Pay on iPhone (no terminal): Which UK Card Machine Wins in 2026?

 SumUp Solo or Tap to Pay on iPhone (no terminal): which is the better UK card machine in 2026?

-SumUp Solo scores higher overall in our 2026 review at 4.2 of 5 versus 4.2 for Tap to Pay on iPhone (no terminal).
-That said, the right answer depends on what you trade.
+There is no single winner; it depends on what you trade.
 SumUp Solo is the stronger pick for sole traders, mobile traders, market stalls, while Tap to Pay on iPhone (no terminal) is the stronger pick for mobile traders, dog groomers, mobile beauticians.
-If your business sits inside one of those use cases, ignore the headline rating and pick the right fit.
+Match the one whose best-fit use case is closest to your business, then sense-check the rate and contract in the table above.

 What does each contract look like, SumUp Solo vs Tap to Pay on iPhone (no terminal)?

-SumUp Solo runs a no contract contract.
-Tap to Pay on iPhone (no terminal) runs a same as the underlying acquirer contract.
-Headline transaction rates are 1.69% per transaction for SumUp Solo and Same as the underlying acquirer for Tap to Pay on iPhone (no terminal).
+SumUp Solo runs on a no-contract basis.
+Tap to Pay on iPhone (no terminal) runs on a no-fixed-term basis.
+Headline transaction rates are 1.69% per transaction for SumUp Solo and Matches your chosen acquirer (about 1.69% to 1.75%) for Tap to Pay on iPhone (no terminal).
 Hardware cost on SumUp Solo is £99 to £149 hardware; on Tap to Pay on iPhone (no terminal) it is £0 hardware (you already have the iphone).
 Always verify the live commercials before signing because acquirer pricing moves and bespoke rates are common above £20k monthly volume.

 Which is weakest for what?